-- Guardian's commissions worksheet (page 7) is provided for the computation of the guardian's commissions being claimed.
+- Guardian's commissions worksheet (page 7)

 - If the report format presented in Maryland Rule 10-708 entitled Fiduciary’s Account is to be used instead of the Annual Fiduciary Report form provided by the Trust Office, two additional schedules are required to be submitted as part of the report filing.
 The two schedules are 1) if applicable, a schedule of the rise or decline in the fair market values of assets such as investments (but not CD’s, time deposits, etc.), real property, personal property, etc. incurred during the reporting period and 2) a summary reconciliation of the accounting transactions being reported to serve as a proof that the report is in balance.